ansengarvin/swe1_namegen/readme.txt

 NOTE: This is a Python program.
-Follow this link to install python: https://docs.python.org/3/using/windows.html
+Follow this link to install python on Windows: https://docs.python.org/3/using/windows.html

 You do not need to install any additional modules to use this program.
 All modules are built-in to Python.

 INSTRUCTIONS
 1. Run "getnames.py".
 You can do this on the command line with "py getnames.py".
-You may find additional information on how to run python programs here: https://docs.python.org/3/faq/windows.html
+You may find additional information on how to run python programs on Windows here: https://docs.python.org/3/faq/windows.html

 2. Input the number of names you want into request.txt